lamastex/dockerDev/README.md

 ubuntu@ip-xxx-xx-xx-xxx:~$ tmux list-sessions
 0: 4 windows (created Mon Jul 13 20:35:07 2020) [255x66]

+# to create anew session named emm-scraper with some nice settings do
+$ tmux -2 -u new-session -A -s emm-scraper

+$ tmux list-session
+emm-scraper: 1 windows (created Wed Jul 15 13:16:50 2020) [204x52]

 # attach to a session it is session numbered 0 here

 ubuntu@ip-xxx-xx-xx-xxx:~$ tmux attach -t 0

+# attach to a session it is session named emm-scraper here

+ubuntu@ip-xxx-xx-xx-xxx:~$ tmux attach -t emm-scraper

 # Note all tmux commands are preceded by ctrl-b, where ctrl-b is <ctrl> ans 'b' pressed together)